adams794/sql-data-warehouse-project/docs/architecture.md

 - Each **sale record** references **one customer and one product**.
 - A **customer** can appear in **many sales transactions**.
 - A **product** can appear in **many sales transactions**.

-This structure enables efficient analytical queries such as:

-- Sales by **product category**
-- Sales by **customer demographics**
-- Product performance analysis
-- Customer purchasing behavior